Darimo4ka/NoSQL-Social-Network-API/README.md

 * `DELETE` to pull and remove a reaction by the reaction's `reactionId` value

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Deliverables: 10%

-* Your GitHub repository containing your application code.

-### Walkthrough Video: 37%

 * A walkthrough video that demonstrates the functionality of the social media API must be submitted, and a link to the video should be included in your README file.